 Arriving In Tenerife

 Tenerife was the final Canary Island we visited on this trip.
 They were all quite different.
 Lanzarote was an arid volcanic mountain with stunning scenery.
 La Palma was a green and lush oasis.
 Tenerife was the most developed island.
 There are about 1 million inhabitants and 6 million tourists.
-With so many tourists, there are many things to do on Tenerife.

 We arrived in the busy port early in the morning.
 The city sprawled around the port with the volcanic peaks behind it.